Help Brazil, how to register and receive R$400 in November

 - For the head of the family, preferably a woman, the CPF or Voter’s Title is required.

 - Exception: in the case of a person responsible for indigenous and quilombola families, any of the documents below may be presented.
-It does not have to be the CPF or the Voter’s Title.
+It doesn’t have to be the CPF or the Voter’s Title.

 In addition, it is important to present at least one of the following documents from all family members: